Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

     st.altair_chart(line_chart, use_container_width=True)
 ```

-In the above code snippet, a bar chart is constructed which takes a dataframe as one of the parameters.
-In our case, that is a subset of the *df_stock_prices* dataframe filtered by the threshold set via Streamlit's *slider()* user input component.
+In the above code snippet, a line chart is constructed which takes a dataframe as one of the parameters.
+In our case, that is a subset of the `df_stock_prices` dataframe filtered by ticker, date, and metric using Streamlit's built in components.
+This enhances the customizability of the visualization.

 <!-- ------------------------ -->